Croatia’s National Parks

-Above all, Kornati National Park is visited by sailing crews – some people plan their entire itinerary around it.
+Kornati National Park is visited mainly by sailing crews.
+Some people plan their entire itinerary around it.
 You might sail here from Zadar, Šibenik, or Split.
-An archipelago of 89 uninhabited arid rocky islets and reefs, it offers a true back-to-nature escape.
-While exploring these sage-scented islets, look out for peregrine falcons and eagle owls, and migrating cranes and herons.
-These turquoise waters are protected, but sailing boats can overnight in some 20 designated bays and coves.
-In several, you’ll find rustic seasonal eateries, serving fresh Adriatic seafood.
+An archipelago of 89 uninhabited arid rocky islets and reefs offers a true back-to-nature escape.
+While exploring these lovely islets, look for wildlife such as peregrine falcons, eagle owls, and migrating cranes and herons.
+These turquoise waters are protected, but sailing boats can overnight in 20 designated bays and coves.

-If you’re sailing to the Kornati from Šibenik or Split, you should certainly make a detour to Krka National Park.
-Firstly, you’ll sail up the winding channel to Skradin, home to a well-equipped marina.
+If you’re sailing to the Kornati from Šibenik or Split, you should undoubtedly make a detour to Krka National Park.
+You’ll sail up the winding channel to Skradin, home to a well-equipped marina.
 From here, catch the national park shuttle boat to Skradinski Buk.
-Within the park, the Krka River runs through a deep canyon, tumbling over a series of seven spectacular waterfalls.
+The Krka River runs through a deep canyon within the park, tumbling over seven spectacular waterfalls.
 Follow signed footpaths through dense woodland of oak, ash, and pine.
-Then catch another national park boat, to visit the 15th-century Franciscan Monastery on the Visovac islet.
+Then catch another national park boat to visit the 15th-century Franciscan Monastery on the Visovac islet.

-From Dubrovnik, you can easily sail to the island of Mljet, one-third of which is Mljet National Park.
+From Dubrovnik, it is an easy sail to the island of Mljet, one-third of which is Mljet National Park.
 Most yachters moor up or drop anchor in Pomena or Polače.
-The park centers on two interconnected turquoise salt-water lakes, set amid dense pinewoods.
-Hire bikes and cycle the 12-kilometer (8-mile) perimeter of the larger lake, Veliko Jezero.
-Stop to catch a national park boat to St Mary’s islet, capped by a disused 12th-century Benedictine Monastery.
-Alternatively, hire kayaks and paddle across the lake.
+The park centers on two interconnected turquoise salt-water lakes amid thick pinewoods.
+For the cycling enthusiast, bike the eight-mile perimeter of the huge lake, Veliko Jezero.
+Stop to catch a national park boat to St Mary’s islet, capped by a deserted 12th-century Benedictine Monastery.

 Brijuni National Park, Istria